-The Committee also submits the communication (June 11, 1982) from G. Kathleen Bee, Vice-Chairman, St. Lawrence Neighbourhood Association:
+The Neighbourhoods Committee also submitted the communication (June 11, 1982) from G. Kathleen Bee, Vice-Chairman, St. Lawrence Neighbourhood Association:

 We have received notice that the Committee will hear our deputation in this matter on June 15, 1982, at 12:00 noon (Item F).